Kaltsoon/data-management-and-databases/slides/12-database-transactions/database-transactions.md

   SET TRANSACTION ISOLATION LEVEL REPEATABLE READ
   ```

-- In this case the isolation level is set as `REPEATABLE READ`.
-We will soon find out how transactions isolation levels effect the transaction's behavior
+- The isolation level (e.g. `REPEATABLE READ`) limits how other transactions can access shared data, e.g. update a row that other transaction is reading

 ---

 # Locking

+- Data consistency and isolation with transactions is achieved by the _locking mechanism_
-- When our transaction changes (`INSERT`, `UPDATE`, `DELETE`) a row in a database, the
+- When our transaction changes (`INSERT`, `UPDATE`, `DELETE`) a row in a database, the DBMS _locks the row_
-  DBMS _locks the row exclusively_ so that _other concurrent transactions are not allowed to access (read or change) the row as long as the transaction is running_
+- Other concurrent transactions _are not allowed to change the row_ as long as the transaction is running
-- That is, the other transactions that want to access the row _must wait_ until the transaction ends
+- That is, the other transactions that want to change the row _must wait_ until the transaction ends

 ---